olivierhagolle/Start_maja/Readme.md

 <a name="docker"></a>
 # Docker

 Dániel Kristóf provided us with a Dockerfile (Thank you Dániel), which, on any linux system retrieves the CentOS System, installs what is necessary and configures MAJA.
-I am really not a Docker expert, and when I tried, my system engeneer immedialtely told me that there are some securities issues with Docker...
+I am really not a Docker expert, and when I tried, my system engineer immedialtely told me that there are some securities issues with Docker...

 But if we follow Daniel's guidelines :